frederic-perez/AmE-dictionary/data/idioms.md

 __chillax__ _slang_ Calm down and relax. _You can dance to your favorite tune, chillax, or have friends over._
 __chillaxing__ _slang_ Relaxing.
 A portmanteau of “chilling” and “relaxing,” often shortened colloquially to “chillaxin’.” _We’re just chillaxin’ and watching some TV, if you want to join us._
 __chime in__
+__chip (away) at (something)__ :dart: __1__ Literally, to break off fragments of something. _We won’t be able to move this huge rock until we chip at it and make it smaller._ __2__ :dart: By extension, to complete small, incremental portions of a task. _I knew I wouldn’t be able to write 50 pages in one night, so I’ve been chipping away at this paper for a few weeks._
 __chip away__ :dart: __1__ To break off fragments of something. _We won’t be able to move this huge rock until we chip away at it and make it smaller._ __2__ To come off of something in small pieces. _The paint is so old that it has completely chipped away from this side of the house._ __3__ To complete small, incremental portions of a task. _Try not to get too overwhelmed about cleaning the house and just chip away at it one room at a time._
 __chip in__
 __chip on (someone) shoulders__ :nine::m::dart: (chip on his shoulder, chip on one’s shoulder) A disposition to quarrel. _Let’s walk into that meeting tomorrow with a chip on our shoulders._
 __chock full of (something)__ Having a lot of something; very full of something. _If you don’t like raisins, you won’t like this cake —it’s chock full of them._
+__chum up__ To be friendly with someone. _Why is Patrick chumming up to me all of a sudden?
+He’s usually so distant._
 __churn something up__
 __cipher<sup>1</sup>__ _n_ __1__ The mathematical symbol (0) denoting absence of quantity; zero. __2__ :two: A person who is unimportant, insignificant, or without influence.
 It refers to the mathematical symbol for zero (0).
 __circle the drain__ To be in a state of severe deterioration such that one is approaching inevitable ruin, failure, or death.
 Usually used in the continuous form.